Line 18 (Chengdu Metro): Phase 3

 On December 9, 2019, the Department of Ecology and Environment of Sichuan Province approved new extensions for Line 18.
 Line 18 Phase 3 includes North Extension, Linjiang Section, and South Extension.
 It is 16.715 kilometers long, all underground.
 In total, 6 underground stations (4 transfer stations), 1 reserved station, and 1 new depot will be built.

 North Section

 Line 18 is planned to extend north to on Line 1 serving downtown Chengdu and providing full parallel express service along the core portion of Line 1.
 The length of the extension is 10.985 kilometers with 4 new stations.

 South Section

 Line 18 is also planned to extend south beyond Tianfu International Airport Terminals 1 & 2 Station to Guanyan, adding 5.75 kilometers and 2 new underground stations and Linjiang Depot.
 On June 18, 2020, the Government of Chengdu changed the name of Linjiang Station to Guanyan Station.

 Phase 4

 Jianyang Housing and Urban Planning Bureau officially released the plan for Line 18 Phase 4 to be extended to Jianyang South Railway Station.

-Additionally, Line 18 will connect with the proposed Line S3 (Ziyang line) at Futian Station.
+This extension, now Line S3 (aka Ziyang line), connects to Line 18 at Futian Station.
 Line S3 (Ziyang line) is currently undergoing geological investigation in central Ziyang.